Package Restore with Team Foundation Build

 Configuring Team Build

 Team Build offers various process templates.
 For this demonstration, we're using the [Team Foundation Service].
-On premise installations of TFS will be very similar though.
+On-premises installations of TFS will be very similar though.

 Git and TF Version Control have different Team Build templates, so the following steps will vary depending on which version control system you are using.
 In both cases, all you need is selecting the build.proj as the project you want to build.